 Replace showerheads and install dual-flush systems.

-Changing to a low-flow or water-saving shower head reduces water waste by over 50%, and is super easy to buy at the hardware store and install on your own.
+Changing to a low-flow or water-saving shower head reduces water waste by over 50%.
+These are super easy to buy at the hardware store and install on your own.
 The same goes for dual-flush toilets – you can change the system on your existing toilet to one that can do both a half-flush and a full-flush, which saves up to 70% of water flushed and can decrease your indoor water consumption by 30%.

 Check your pipes for leaks and insulate them.